-I just want to preface this section by making it clear that assessment and grading are related but not equivalent.
-I think the terms are sometimes used interchangeably–and shouldn’t be.
-We use assessment as teachers to help us understand how our students are doing–and for students to assess how they are doing.
+I just want to preface this section by making it clear that math assessment and grading are related but not equivalent.
+I think we often use the terms interchangeably–and shouldn’t be.
+We use math assessment as teachers to help us understand how our students are doing–and for students to assess how they are doing.

 We also need to be cognizant that we DO have to report out–in some format.
-Whether we have to be ready to talk to parents at conferences, do report cards–or even just send parents an email, we must be able to take the information we observe and collect to make our decisions, to communicate to families and students about how students are progressing.
+Whether we have to be ready to talk to parents at conferences, do report cards–or even just send parents an email, we must be able to take the information we observe and collect to make our decisions.
+We then need to communicate with families and students about how students are progressing.

 A few hints:

 - Remember that finding “averages” of scores doesn’t necessarily show where students are NOW.

 - Often, scores mean very little to parents, so finding ways to EXPLAIN with comments, checklists, or other more clarifying examples.

 - Getting students involved with their own assessment and grading makes a difference in how students understand why their grades are what they are.

 - We want students to understand that grades are a VERY small representation of who they are as students and people!

 I hope this post has gotten you thinking a little bit–and might give you the inspiration to make your assessment practices more in-depth and varied.